Menu Close

 Treatment

 2. Hearing Aids: Beneficial for managing severe, permanent hearing loss, though they cannot restore lost hearing.
-Cochlear Implants are used for profound hearing loss unresponsive to hearing aids.
+Cochlear implants are used for profound hearing loss unresponsive to hearing aids.

 3. Medical management: Combined use of prednisolone and piracetam (nootropics) may help recover hearing after sudden noise exposure.